Oriflame/conventional-changelog-tools/.github/CONTRIBUTING.md

    `deps: Update plugins to latest.` or `deps(ESLint): Update to v6.`.
 This message format follows the [@oriflame/conventional-changelog][@oriflame/conventional-changelog] spec.
 3. Commit all dependency updates in the same branch, so they can be grouped under the same PR.
-Once the PR has been approved, normal merge (_not a squash or rebase merge_) the PR so all commits and their formatted messages are sent to master.
+Once the PR has been approved, merge the PR in standard way (_do non-fast-forward merge or squash_) the PR so all commits and their formatted messages are sent to master.
 This will trigger an auto-release with the correct version bumps.